Not making the grade?

 ‘Here are two concrete things teachers can do.
 First, even if they’re forced to give students a grade at the end of the term, they should avoid putting a number or letter on individual assignments.
 This helps to make grades as invisible as possible for as long as possible – and therefore minimizes the harm they do when students are thinking about them.
 Second, teachers can help neutralize the destructive effects of grades – and support students’ autonomy at the time same — by allowing students to participate in deciding what grade they’ll get at the end.’

 Seen this way, degrees would become certificates of attendance rather than performance.
 And as we are moving speedily away from concepts of physical attendance, given the technological alternatives or more generally lower levels of inclination to turn up, they may not be much more than the confirmation that the period of registration for a course has come to an end without the student deliberately dropping out in between.
 What we need to consider is whether that is sufficient.
-I’m afraid I don’t think so.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+I’m afraid I don’t think so.higher education comment below, or link to this permanent URL from your own site.